 The project has also focussed on increasing wildflowers, and the pollinators which depend on them in several local parks in South Tyneside and Sunderland.
 Training has been provided to local authority staff to increase understanding as to how simple changes to grassland management can help pollinators.

 The project has also focussed on getting young people interested in pollinators and wildflowers.
 Buglife and Durham Wildlife Trust have led education activities at 14 primary schools, engaging with over 300 children.
 Schools sessions helped pupils learned about the process of pollination and why this is so valuable to both wildlife and people.
 Durham Wildlife Trust has also worked with 7 schools to create pollinator habitats on their schools grounds and wildflower seed packets have been provided to 80 local schools.
-New educational resources produced through the project can be downloaded here.

 If you live, work, go to school or manage land across the north-east of England look at the B-Lines map and see if there are areas where you can get involved.
 Look at our other project pages and advice and think about whether you can carry out some work for pollinators in your local area.